Pylons/pyramid/docs/narr/testing.rst

 be found when ``pytest`` is run.
 It has two test methods.

-The first test method, ``test_view_fn_forbidden`` tests the ``view_fn`` when the authentication policy forbids the current user the ``edit`` permission.
+The first test method, ``test_view_fn_forbidden`` tests the ``view_fn`` when the security policy forbids the current user the ``edit`` permission.
 Its third line registers a "dummy" "non-permissive" authorization policy using the :meth:`~pyramid.config.Configurator.testing_securitypolicy` method, which is a special helper method for unit testing.